Islam in Bosnia and Herzegovina: Contemporary relations

 Religious leaders from the three major faiths claim that observance is increasing among younger people as an expression of increased identification with their ethnic heritage, in large part due to the national religious revival that occurred as a result of the Bosnian war.

-Leaders from the three main religious communities observed that they enjoy greater support from their believers after the end of Bosnian war.
+Leaders from the three main religious communities observed that they have enjoyed greater support from their believers since the end of the Bosnian war.
 On the other hand, however, the violence and misery caused by religious conflict has led a small number of Bosnians to reject religion altogether.
 This atheist community faces discrimination, and is frequently verbally attacked by religious leaders as "corrupt people without morals".
 According to the latest census, openly-declared atheists make up 0.79% of Bosnia's population.

 In a 1998 public opinion poll, 78.3% of Bosniaks in the Federation of Bosnia and Herzegovina declared themselves to be religious.

 In Bosnia and Herzegovina, there are eight muftis located in major municipalities across the country: Sarajevo, Bihać, Travnik, Tuzla, Goražde, Zenica, Mostar, and Banja Luka.
 The head of the Islamic Community of Bosnia and Herzegovina is Husein Kavazović.